nilathj/localstack-dev/README.md

 # localstack-dev
-How to start using localstack for local aws development

-[LocalStack](https://github.com/localstack/localstack) lets you to easily develop and more inportantly, contineously test aws services based application, all on your local pc without needing access to the AWS cloud infrastructure.
-I wanted to make a set of notes that came in handy for me, when I started this journey, developing and testing applicaitons locally that use AWS services.
+[LocalStack](https://github.com/localstack/localstack) lets you to easily develop and more importantly, contineously test aws services based applications, all on your local docker without needing access to the AWS cloud infrastructure.
+I wanted to make a set of notes that came in handy for me, as I didn't find much documentation to to setup and use localstack.

 ## Steps
 ### Install the latest python3 and aws cli using pip.